lyc102/ifem/debug/log.md

 In 3-D, the problem is worse.
 Rate 1.5 for Neuman and 1.3 for Robin for the error $\|u_I - u_h\|_{\infty}$ .

 That's reasonable.
 Solution to Neumann problem is not unique.
-We don't know the constant and thus compare the maximum norm is not well defined.
+We don't know the constant and thus measured the maximum norm is not a well defined problem.

 The question we should ask is:

-is the solution we computed ONE solution of the system Au = f ?
+**is the solution we computed ONE solution of the system Au = f ?**

-It satisfies equations other than the first one.

 So in the new formulation, I perturbe the matrix by `A(1,1) = A(1,1) + 1e-6`.
-Then the matrix is non-singular.
-But the same problem still exists.
-Even change to a consistent data.
+Then the matrix is non-singular and use `mg` to solve the linear system.

+The accuracy is still the same.
+No optimal order measured in the maximum norm.

 One reason I suspect is the ill-conditioning of the sub-matrix.
 In 3-D, it is $h^{-3}$ while in 2D is $h^{-2}(1+|\log h|)$.